It’s a question that’s been asked by Christians for nearly 2,000 years– Is Saint John the Apostle still alive today?

 And if nothing else, the possibility that Apostle John is still alive today makes for an interesting subject for a book, neh? 🙂

-But for those of you who don’t buy St. John’s immortality and you believed he dies and is buried then perhaps you’ll enjoy this — the inscription on his tomb where Saint John is buried…
+But for those of you who don’t buy St. John’s immortality and you believed he died and is buried, then perhaps you’ll enjoy this…

 6. Links to Learn More

 I’m certainly not the only person to write about the possibility that Apostle John may still be alive today.
 Here are various references to learn more about the topic – some present arguments in favor of John being immortal, others argue against it.
 I’ll leave to YOU to decide for yourself.

 - Brittanica.com – Bio of St John’s Life